 2) My child needs to fly to campus.
 What are your airline travel policies?

 Answer: Total Performance will arrange for transportation to and from the airport for your child.
-Please forward a copy of your detailed flight itinerary (including connections) to Alicia Misarti, Camp Secretary, in order to reserve shuttle transportation.
+Please forward a copy of your detailed flight itinerary by May 1st (including connections) to Alicia Misarti, Camp Administrator, in order to reserve shuttle transportation.

 How to book your flight for camp: